adeildovieira/adeildovieira/README.md

 # 💫 About Me:
 I am a senior at Duke University with software engineering intern experience in backend and DevOps.
-I am the first of my family to attend University - proudly graduating in May 2026
+I am the first of my family to attend University, and proudly graduating in May 2026 :).

 - Classes taken at university level: Data Structures and Algorithms (Java), Computer Architecture (C), Intro.
 Data Systems (SQL), Intro.
 Machine Learning (Python), Intro.
 Artificial Intelligence (Python), Intro.
 Data Science (R).